What is the Parent Community Council?

 How do I become a member of the Parent Community Council?

 Community parents volunteer to be on the Council each year at the Parent Community AGM, usually held in September.
-However, parents are very welcome to come along to any meeting, and can join the Council at the meeting if they wish.
+However, parents are very welcome to come along to any meeting.

 How often does the Parent Community Council meet and what would I have to do?